khushalbhardwaj-0111/helloWorldElectron/README.md

 const { app, BrowserWindow } = require("electron");

-// nodeIntegrations prefernces allow the app to acess all the node API. function createWindow() {
+// nodeIntegrations preferences allow the app to access all the node API. function createWindow() {
     const win = new BrowserWindow({
     width: 800,